czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 ![png](/images/The-Effect-of-PCR-on-scRNAseq_files/The-Effect-of-PCR-on-scRNAseq_7.png)

 Now that's more like it!
-We have most of the characteristics of the plot we generated from real data, up to some biological noise and parameter tweaks (in particular I'm still unsatistified with the distribution of gene expression levels).
+We have most of the characteristics of the plot we generated from real data, up to some biological noise and parameter tweaks.
 The addition of gene fragments didn't change how our model behaves on UMI data, but it allowed us to reproduce the "shadow" of the UMI curve for low-expression genes.

 To close the loop on this post, we'll look at what our droplet data would be if we didn't collapse reads via the UMIs.
 To do this, we needed to parse the BAM file that is output by CellRanger.
 For those following along at home, be warned that it takes a _long_ time to read through the entire BAM file.